 Surface damage comprises of the following:

-• Barnacle buildup: it is common and natural for barnacles to attach themselves to pontoons, usually to underwater components such as fenders and piles.
+- Barnacle buildup: it is common and natural for barnacles to attach themselves to pontoons, usually to underwater components such as fenders and piles.
 Whilst barnacle buildup on fenders won’t affect a pontoon’s functionality, it can cause significant damage to a docked boat.
 Barnacle buildup on piles, on the other hand, can result in substantial damage if not regularly removed.
 They prevent the pile’s rollers from moving up and down the pile along with the changing sea level, resulting in either the dock being stuck below sea level or being hung up in the air on the piles due to becoming bound up.
 This can break the pile brackets completely off or lead to significant structural damage to the actual pontoon framework.

-• Worn marine carpet: carpet, glue, and saltwater are not the ideal pairing.
+- Worn marine carpet: carpet, glue, and saltwater are not the ideal pairing.
 Even marine carpet, which is made to offer longevity in marine environments, has its limits.
-Over time the marine carpet will inevitably start to perish under the conditions and need Whilst there are ways to extend the longevity of marine carpet (see ‘How to Get Longevity From Marine Carpet’), it’s impossible to maintain a pristine condition, no matter how well maintained it may be.
+Over time, the marine carpet will inevitably start to perish under the conditions and needs.
+Whilst there are ways to extend the longevity of marine carpet (see ‘How to Get Longevity From Marine Carpet’), it’s impossible to maintain a pristine condition, no matter how well maintained it may be.
 Even with regular cleaning, marine carpet needs to be replaced every 8-10 years.
 Thankfully, it’s easy to replace marine carpet – see the section ‘Removing mildew and stains from marine carpet’ section of our ‘Pontoon Maintenance Tips and Tricks’ post.

 Light Structural Damage